 You will enroll in three Gender Studies courses.
 Gender, Race, Class and Religions and Law and Order: UK will be taught by Professor Susan Shaw, and the History of Sex and Gender in the UK will be taught by Dr. Amanda Milburn.
-You may also add a Liberal Arts in London course (exact offerings to be confirmed).
+You may also add a Liberal Arts in London course (Creative Writing in London, London: Biography of a City or The Play's the Thing).
 Your classes will combine classroom learning with experiential excursions that provide access to important locations and individuals within the United Kingdom.

 Students who are interested in an international work experience have the option of swapping one of the courses for an academic internship.
 In your internship placement, you will work side by side with British nationals, allowing you a unique insight into the professional life of Londoners.
 For more details on the internship process, please see the Liberal Arts in London with Internship page.
 An additional fee will be charged to cover the cost of the internship placement.